ebalzuweit/cswm/README.md

 It will arrange the active windows like a tiling window manager, moving and resizing them to fill the screen without overlapping.
 You can rearrange windows by dragging them from one space to another.
+You can adjust the tiling by resizing the window border (or corner) adjacent to the partition.

 cswm runs in the system tray, right-click on the icon to access the menu.